Sleep Latency

 Person waiting to fall asleep illustration

-Sleep latency is the time it takes you to fall asleep after you get into bed.
-It's one of the most important "hidden variables" in sleep planning—because your body doesn't start a sleep cycle the moment your head hits the pillow.
-NightOwl includes a latency setting so your recommended bedtimes and wake times match your real routine.
+Sleep latency is the estimated time it takes to fall asleep after you are actually trying to sleep.
+It is one of the most important hidden variables in sleep planning — your body does not start a sleep cycle the moment your head hits the pillow.
+NightOwl uses sleep latency as a planning buffer so your recommended bedtimes and wake times match your real routine rather than an idealized one.

 What's a normal sleep latency?